gravitational/careers/challenges/platform/automation.md

 # Scoring
 The submission will be provided to a panel of team members, who will review the submission, run the code, try and break it, and review the written answers.
 Each panel member will then privately submit a vote of +1 or -2 within our tracking system along with comments on the submission.
 Once the results have been collected, the hiring manager will schedule a call with the panel to go over the results, how the interview went, and come to agreement on the results.

-In case of a positive result, we will connect you to our HR team who will make an offer and coordinate the rest of the hiring process.
+In case of a positive result, we will schedule and move on to the [Troubleshooting](troubleshooting.md) interview.

 In case of a negative result, the hiring manager will contact you via email and share a list of key observations from the panel that affected the result.